 The Entrepreneur class is point based and confers permanent residence upon applicants who demonstrate an ability to become economically established in Canada on the basis of their business experience and high personal net worth.
 Approval is contingent upon the entrepreneur undertaking to invest and become involved in the active management of a qualifying business operated in Canada that will contribute to the economy and create employment.
 The Canadian government has placed a temporary hold on applications in this class.

 The Self-Employed class is also point-based and refers to applicants who have relevant experience as well as the intention and the ability to create their own employment and make a significant contribution to the cultural, artistic, or athletic life of Canada, or to create their own employment by purchasing and managing a farm in Canada.

 The Quebec government manages its own immigration programs providing for skilled worker and business class selection rules.

-Under the federal family class, current sponsorship programs typically promote the reunion in Canada of Canadian citizens and permanent residents with their close relatives including a spouse, common-law partner or conjugal partner 16 years of age or older, an unmarried dependent child under the age of 22, a parent or grandparent, and a brother, sister, nephew, niece, grandchild who is an orphan, unmarried and under 18 years of age or any other relative where the sponsor has none of the above relatives or family members, in Canada or abroad.
+Under the federal family class, current sponsorship programs typically promote the reunion in Canada of Canadian citizens and permanent residents with their close relatives including a spouse, common-law partner or conjugal partner 16 years of age or older, an unmarried dependent child under the age of 22, a parent or grandparent, and a brother, sister, nephew, niece, a grandchild who is an orphan, unmarried and under 18 years of age or any other relative where the sponsor has none of the above relatives or family members, in Canada or abroad.
 There is a temporary pause on the sponsorship of parents and grandparents for permanent residents.
-Instead, eligible candidates can apply for the long term visitor Parents and Grandparents Super Visa.
+Instead, eligible candidates can apply for the long-term visitor Parents’ and Grandparents’ Super Visa.

 Interested employers: Kindly contact us here to receive further information.